Gautam-Pra/JioTv-3/README.md

   * Install Xampp on your Laptop/PC.
   * Paste the Given Scripts in `htdocs` Folder present inside `C://Xampp` or wherever you have installed in your Laptop/PC.
   * Then open the Xampp control panel and Start the Apache Server.
-  * Then Open Google Chrome and Enable Allow CORS Extension for Chrome.
+  * Then Open Google Chrome and Enable Allow CORS Extension (https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf?hl=en) for Chrome.
+  * To watch Full HD Channels and Catchup TV you have to install (https://chrome.google.com/webstore/detail/modheader/idgpnmonknjnojddfkpgkljpfnnfcklj?hl=en) Mod Header Extension and set two headers `Referer` & `Origin` with value `jiotv.com`.

 ### Running Locally

   * Open Chrome Browser and go to `http://localhost` or `http://localhost/<PATH WHERE YOU HAVE INSTALLED THE SCRIPT>`.
-  * Search for a Channel you want to watch and click on Play.
+  * Search for a Channel you want to watch and click on the channel name to play.
   * A New Chrome Tab will open and Enjoy the Live Channel.
+  * Some channels have Full HD and catchup also available.

 ### Please Read the below points carefully before use

   * We do not host any content the streaming links are coming directly from the source.
-  * If you want a demo on Your Laptop/PC please contact me I will provide you temporary link to test.
   * All the channels are Included in this and 99% channels will work, only 1% channels are not Availaible because they are either test channels or Hotstar Channels.
   * This project is created just for Educational, Fun and learning purpose only and its my personal project so don't misuse it.
+  * This is a Open Source Project if you find any change or any bug please let me know.